vedtopkar/VibeRNA/README.md

-# TS RNA Draw
+# VIBING

+Varna Implemented as a Browser Interface for Nucleic acid Graphing

 Ved's attempt at using Typescript to write a pure Javascript RNA secondary structure drawing app.
-Play around with it here: <a>https://vedtopkar.github.io/ts-rna-draw/</a>
+Play around with it here: <a>https://vedtopkar.github.io/vibing</a>

-TS RNA Draw can also be used as a CLI utility!
-See

 ## Demo